donimathis/gdi-core-git-github/README.md

 ## Course description

 This is the official Girl Develop It Core Intro to Git and Github course.
-Material based on original material by Kim Moir, Daniel Fischer, Aurelia Moser, Carina C. Zona and Izzy Johnston.
+Material based on original material by Kim Moir, Daniel Fischer, Aurelia Moser, Carina C. Zona, Melissa Holmes and Izzy Johnston.

 The course is meant to be taught in a two-hour workshop.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.